johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-28-how-we-fixed-my-seo/index.md

 Cause and effect are just not as obvious as you might like, when it comes to SEO.
 So whilst I'm going to share what we did, I can't say for sure what actually lead to the improvement in my site's SEO.
 I'm confident that they were all good things to do.
 But I cannot be certain which of them made the difference.

-As an aside, Growtika think that it's pretty absurd that developers who write high quality technical articles (that other developers enjoy reading), need to run the gauntlet of following all sorts of SEO best practices.
+As an aside, Growtika think that it's pretty absurd that developers who write high quality technical articles (and for the sake of this point, let's say mine fit into this category sometimes), need to run the gauntlet of SEO best practices to get ranked.
 It really shouldn't be necessary.
 With one of the recent Google algorithm updates; [the helpful content algorithm update](https://developers.google.com/search/docs/appearance/helpful-content-system), it feels like Google are starting to understand that it and prioritize it in their search engine.
 But there's still a long way to go.

 ## The changes we made